mtcute/docs/guide/intro/errors.md

 that the provided input is invalid, or that the server returned something weird.

-Some errors are thrown by the core library, and some are only exported by the `@mtcute/client` package, yet still all these errors are subclassed from `MtcuteError`:
+All these errors are subclassed from `MtcuteError` and are exported from `@mtcute/core`:

 | Name | Description | Package |
 |---|---|---|